Halloween is just around the corner, and it’s a great excuse to share some American culture with your ESL students.

 Ghost stories are often associated with Halloween and hay rides, but you don’t have to talk about ghosts to write or tell a great story.
 Start with a classic piece of art like the Scream and let students use it as a starting point for a spooky story of their own.
 Where is the person?
 Why are they screaming?
 What happens next?
 Give your students a chance to share their stories from up front or have them illustrate a part in the tale and display story and picture on a free bulletin board in your classroom.

-Do an Interview with a Vampire
+Interview a Vampire

 Vampires have been a hot part of pop culture since Twilight made its debut, but vampire tales go back much farther.
 One vampire classic is Anne Rice’s Interview with a Vampire.
 And though your students may not be up to reading the entire novel, they can use it as inspiration for writing interviews of their own.
 Have each person in class choose a spooky creature to role play such as a vampire, werewolf, ghost, witch, etc. Then pair students up to interview their fictional partner.
 If you like, have each person share some highlights from their interview with the class after the roleplays are finished.